apigee/apigee-devportal-kickstart-drupal/README.md

 ## Planned features

-* **Sidebars & Subtheming:** The apigee_kickstart theme included in this profile does not yet contain sidebars for content.
-Subtheming documentation and sidebars will be added in the 1.1 release.
-It is recommended to wait for the 1.1 release before creating a subtheme in order to reduce rework.
+* **Sidebar regions:** Two sidebar block regions will be added to the `apigee_kickstart` theme, included in this profile, in the 8.x-1.1 release.
+It is recommended to wait for the 8.x-1.1 release before creating a subtheme, if you intend to make changes to the page or node templates, in order to reduce rework.
 * **Monetization:** The ability to configure the site with [Apigee Monetization](https://www.drupal.org/project/apigee_m10n) features during installation.

 ## Prerequisites